byterubpay/byterub-site/_posts/2017-12-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-12-11.md

 **\<endogenic>** may i bring up something related?
 **\<endogenic>** but not to bulletproofs specifically
 **\<sarang>** For better or worse, BPs have been hyped, and anything that gets them tested is a Good Thing
-**\<suraeNoether>** we can simply dump 2\^N bulletproofs into a file and challenge the community: if you can open even one without knowing our secret masks, we'll give you such and such amount of XMR
+**\<suraeNoether>** we can simply dump 2\^N bulletproofs into a file and challenge the community: if you can open even one without knowing our secret masks, we'll give you such and such amount of BTR
 **\<sarang>** Well, that's not the only thing we care about
 **\<suraeNoether>** endogenic yes, let's append that to the "other stuff people are working on"
 **\<suraeNoether>** yeah, also the computational waste